Will-Banksy/redcalc/README.md

 <path_to_red> src/main.red
 ```

 This will start the redcalc REPL.
+To quit the REPL, enter "q" or use Ctrl+D/Ctrl+C on compatible terminals.

 ## Docs